wp-plugins/threewp-broadcast/readme.txt

 If you have a gallery shortcode in the post ( [gallery columns="2" ids="427,433,430,429,428"] ) then Broadcast will first check that the image does not already exist on the child blog.
 It does this by searching for the post name (the filename minus the extension).
 If no image is found, it is copied.

+If you have manually modified the thumbnails on the parent blog, you might want to use the <em>Duplicate Attachments</em> plugin in the plugin pack, otherwise Wordpress will generate new thumbnails on each child blog.

+Do you have a lot of attachments that you don't want duplicated to hundreds of child blogs, in order to save space?
+You'll have to find a way to refer to the images statically instead of using their media IDs.
+The reason for this is that when Wordpress is referred to an attachment, it can only read the media IDs from the current blog.
+It cannot switch blogs in order to load the image.

 = Hide broadcast from the users =

-The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.

 = Is php v5.4 really necessary? =